 |

-A section of wall broken by expanding roots, needing attention
+Section of wall broken by expanding tree roots, needing care and attention

 |